 The spirit of Cellar Door Provisions is collaborative as can be – that of a collective, really – as is the food, coming almost entirely from local farmers whom we know personally (one of our wheat farmers trades us flour for bread) or from what will soon be our garden across the street.

-We are open Wednesday through Saturday 8am-4pm, with bread, quiche and Metric Coffee available starting at 8, pastry gradually coming out of the oven between 8 and 9, another breakfast dish coming available at 9, and lunch starting at 11 Wednesday through Friday, 10 on Saturday.
+We are open Wednesday through Sunday 8am-4pm, with bread, quiche, another breakfast dish, and Metric Coffee available starting at 8, pastry gradually coming out of the oven between 8 and 10, and lunch starting at 11 and going until 3.